 The Trustees of the Rye Trust Funds do retain investments of the town's assets received from donors until maturity based upon a formal investment policy for all investments made by them for any trust funds held in their custody.
 The investment policy is reviewed and confirmed at least annually.
 The investment policy of the Rye Trustees of the Trust Funds, pursuant to RSA 31:25, addresses the issues of safety, income generation, and cash flow/liquidity.
-The Trustees of the Trust Funds have responsibility for more than three million dollars (\$3,389,508.90 as of August 9, 2013, according to the Annual Report 2013, pp. 69-70) consisting of common funds for the cemetery and library, various other funds donated for the benefit of the library and cemetery, as well as capital reserve and expendable trusts which represent funds put aside by the town, by the Water District, the Rye Beach Precinct, School Department, and Library for specific purposes.
+The Trustees of the Trust Funds have responsibility for more than four million dollars (\$4,417,370.22 as of December 31, 2018, according to the Annual Report 2018, p.
+61) consisting of common funds for the cemetery and library, various other funds donated for the benefit of the library and cemetery, as well as capital reserve and expendable trusts which represent funds put aside by the town, by the Water District, the Rye Beach Precinct, School Department, and Library for specific purposes.

 The Trustees are also responsible for capital reserve funds as governed by RSA 35-9, which reads, "The moneys in each such fund shall be kept in a separate account and not intermingled with other funds of said municipality."
 The monies in the capital reserve funds are used exclusively for the projects defined by each fund's name.
-All of these accounts are detailed in the Annual Report of the Town published by the Selectmen in March of each year and available at Town Hall and available on the town website at www.town.rye.nh.us.
+All of these accounts are detailed in the Annual Report of the Town published by the Select Board in March of each year and available at Town Hall and available on the town website at www.town.rye.nh.us.

-There are three Trustees of the Rye Trust Funds: Jeffrey Balboni (2020), Christopher Nee (2019), and Kerry Pope (2018).
+There are three Trustees of the Rye Trust Funds.
 Each trustee is elected to a three-year term.
 The terms are staggered so that no more than one Trustee is up for re-election in any one year.
 The Trustees of the Trust Funds meet at least quarterly and more often as necessary.
 Meeting notices are posted at the Town Hall and the Rye Public Library.
 The meetings are open to the public.